-Project Services (UNOPS), conduct the ongoing assessment, monitoring, and verification essential to the Global Fund's grant operations and its performance-based funding model.
+lic institutions like the United Nations Office of Project Services (UNOPS), conduct the ongoing assessment, monitoring, and verification essential to the Global Fund's grant operations and its performance-based funding model.
 (Figure 5 shows the LFA coverage by country.)
-It is largely due to this system that the Global Fund is able to
+It is largely due to this system that the Global Fund is able to maintain a small staff based solely in Geneva and consistently devote less than three percent of the value of its grants to operating expenses.

 The LFA model is a new approach in the field of development finance.
 With this in mind, the Global Fund conducted a thorough review of its experience with the system in 2004.
 The review found that the model had, for the most part, effectively fulfilled the Global Fund's needs, but that there was room for improvement in a number of areas.
-Since then, the LFA
+Since then, the LFA role has increased noticeably in scope and complexity, with more emphasis on advisory and programmatic aspects of the function.
+Based on these factors, the Global Fund launched a number of initiatives in 2005 to optimize the operation of LFAs.
+A specialized LFA manager was recruited to spearhead these initiatives, which include improving communication with LFA local offices and headquarters, simplifying contracting processes and developing an LFA performance evaluation system.